(Re)Imagine

 About the Author

-Karthikeyan has over 7 years of experience in the Investment Banking division working across Consumer, Tech & Services, Industrials and Healthcare sectors with over 2 years of experience focused specifically on the Healthcare sector serving the Healthcare boutique IB firm.
-He holds a Master’s degree in Business Administration from Sri Sathya Sai Institute of Higher Learning.
+Karthikeyan has over 6 years of experience in the Investment Banking division with over 2.5 years of experience specifically focusing on Healthcare sector.
+He holds an MBA from Sri Sathya Sai Institute of Higher Learning.

 post image 2 Blog